-When lawyers in Costa Rica talk about civil law, and they mention the word “jurisdiction,” you may think it´s the legal boundaries between states.
+When lawyers in Costa Rica talk about civil law and mention the word “jurisdiction,” you may think it´s the legal boundaries between states.
 In reality, it´s more than that.
 Etymologically, the term comes from the Latin term “Iuris Dicto” or “Ius Dicere.”
 In layman´s terms, it translates to “the act of saying the law.”
 Jurisdiction is a function by which an impartial judge resolves the legal matter brought by litigation, with a final resolution that produces “res judicata.”
 It is the power and duty they have to administer justice, as per the sovereignty of the State.
+Therefore, jurisdiction in Costa Rica refers to the authority of the Costa Rican judges to hear and decide cases.

 With this definition, you will probably understand that Jurisdiction in, say, Miami, Florida, is a different one than in, say, California.
 Even though the Federal Union links them, Judges and lawyers are bound to the laws of each sovereign state when they administer justice.
-Hence, jurisdiction in Costa Rica is only one: the power that the judges have in this country to administer justice, per the Constitution of Costa Rica and its laws.
+Hence, jurisdiction in Costa Rica is only one: the power that the judges have in this country to administer justice, per the laws in Costa Rica.

 Arbitrators are not Judges.
 However, they do have jurisdiction over legal matters when an arbitral clause is stipulated in a contract.
 In such instances, both parties have agreed to whisk the conflict out of the ordinary courts and into private arbitration.
 The ruling given by the arbitrators is final, as they have jurisdiction.